 or more secure, is enormously heightened.

-we will end this panic, rather than just managing the symptoms
+here, you can end panic, rather than just managing the

-of your 'dis-ease.'
-This approach mitigates your need for various
+symptoms of your 'dis-ease.'
+The right approach mitigates your need

-medications, eliminates panic triggers and enriches every aspect
+for various medications, eliminates panic triggers and enriches

-of your existence.
-You'll learn how to identify and respond
+should learn how to identify and respond to your feelings,

-patterns, your lifestyle and relationships can become healthier
+lifestyle and relationships can become healthier and far more productive.

-fully with all your feelings, anxiety and panic will stop
+your feelings, anxiety and panic will stop you

 you have an iPhone, iPad or iPod this app will let you hear